Families First

 Population:

-• Status — Child had been identified by school or juvenile court as having serious problems in functioning
+• Status — Participants were children identified by school or the juvenile court as having serious problems in functioning.

 Location/Institution: Utah Youth Village